-The Gazetteer and Bibliography was compiled over a considerable number of years by Jeremy Wilkinson from Public Record Office and other sources of public record.
+The Gazetteer and Bibliography was originally compiled over a considerable number of years by Jeremy Wilkinson from Public Record Office and other sources of public record.
 He used the data and a set of BASIC programs to create a database, initially on a BBC B computer and later on PCs.

 Additions and corrections to the data have been, and will continue to be, incorporated as further information becomes available.
 Submissions of such information will be welcomed.